About Us

 Annie Balck

 Annie is an independent consultant with deep expertise in areas of youth legal system reform and girls and young women involved in the youth legal system.
-Through this work, she helps her clients develop research, strategy and messaging to support their specific reform goals and to create legal systems that are equitable, just and effective.
-Annie has also worked on a variety of projects related to the child welfare system, special education, and disability rights.
-As a consultant, Annie has written and contributed to a number of policy papers, reports, research summaries, and grant proposals for clients including The Annie E. Casey Foundation; National Crittenton, the Initiative on Gender Justice and Opportunity at the Georgetown Law Center on Poverty and Inequality; John D. and Catherine T. MacArthur Foundation; National Association of Counsel for Children; Justice System Partners; National Juvenile Justice Network; Justice Policy Institute; and Center for Educational Excellence in Alternative Settings.
-Annie co-authored the seminal 2015 report, Gender Injustice: System-Level Juvenile Justice Reforms for Girls with I Am Why founder Fran Sherman.
-Annie works with I Am Why on issues related to messaging, strategy, research and policy reform.
-She has a Juris Doctor from Georgetown University Law School and a Bachelor of Arts in English from University of Michigan.
+She has also worked on a variety of projects related to the child welfare system, special education and disability rights.
+Through her consulting work, Annie helps her clients develop research, strategy and messaging to support their specific reform goals and to create systems that are equitable, just and effective.
+She conducts in-depth secondary research and analysis, writes and edits research-based content, and mentors developing researchers and writers.
+Over her 20-year career, Annie has written and contributed to nearly 30 policy papers, reports and research summaries for clients including The Annie E. Casey Foundation; Justice and Joy National Collaborative; Center on Gender Justice and Opportunity at Georgetown Law Center; John D. and Catherine T. MacArthur Foundation; National Association of Counsel for Children; Justice System Partners; National Youth Justice Network; and Justice Policy Institute.
+Annie co-authored the seminal 2015 report, Gender Injustice: System-Level Juvenile Justice Reforms for Girls with I Am Why founder and president Francine Sherman.
+Annie has been an advisor and mentor at I Am Why since 2018, working with young people on issues related to research, writing, messaging, strategy and policy reform.
+She is licensed as an attorney in Washington, D.C. and Michigan, and has a Juris Doctor from Georgetown University Law School and a Bachelor of Arts in English from University of Michigan.
+Annie lives in northern Virginia with her husband, four children and dog.

 Felicia Mosley Smith

 Felicia is a mother of two, leadership coach and licensed clinical social worker with more than 15 years of experience in the field of youth and young adult justice.
 Felicia came to I Am Why with deep commitment and passion to uplift young women and mothers affected by child welfare and legal systems.
 Felicia currently serves as associate executive director for Youth Justice Network, an organization focused on providing opportunities to young adults during and after their time in New York City jails.
 During her career, she’s held various positions in clinical settings, educational spaces and community-based settings in New York City focused on advocating for young people and families impacted by systems.
 She is a licensed trainer with the International Institute for Restorative Practices and has previously taught at the Hunter School of Social Work as an adjunct professor.
-Felicia received her Bachelor of Science from Temple University and MSocial Work from the University of Connecticut.
+Felicia received her Bachelor of Science from Temple University and Master of Social Work from the University of Connecticut.

 Board of Directors